 These values and principles provide the philosophical framework for specific software-development methodologies, such as Scrum, the most popular Agile methodology.
 In Scrum, teams of five to nine people complete prioritized product-backlog items in iterations called “sprints.”
 These backlog items can be features, scenarios, stories, and so forth, and a sprint is typically two to three weeks.
 At the end of each sprint, the team has to release something, demonstrate the release to the customer, and gather feedback.

-When considering Agile ideas for hardware, it’s helpful to start by looking at the traditional hardware-development process (also known as “waterfall”)—in this case, an example detailing the development of a package-delivery drone, inspired by the Amazon Prime Air Project.
+When considering the idea of Agile for hardware development, it’s helpful to start by looking at the traditional hardware-development process (also known as “waterfall”)—in this case, an example detailing the development of a package-delivery drone, inspired by the Amazon Prime Air Project.

 The most basic requirements for this drone are: It should be able to deliver packages up to 5 pounds within a 10-mile radius in 30 minutes or less (from order to delivery); it should be safe and comply with government regulations; and it should notify both the seller and the customer of the delivery status.